This section is a quick tour of Agile Results.

 Goal and Scope

-This guide helps you design an effective personal results system by focusing on
+This goal of Agile Results is to help you design and implement an effective personal results system by focusing on

 - Energy Management